This year’s OPW Women’s Retreat will be May 1 – 3, 2020

 On the Sunday following the retreat, the women who attended will wear their socks and get up as a group in front of the congregation to give a brief report on the retreat, including the amount of money that the auction raised, and where the money is going.
 The congregation always looks forward to sharing in the joy of this “sock parade” and hearing about the weekend.

 Our 2015 retreat was held at McShain-Horstmann Family Life Center at Malvern Retreat House.
 This facility allowed us to accommodate more women, but we soon learned that March weekends had standing reservations for years into the future.
-So, in 2016, we moved to nearby Sandy Cove Conference Center which has allowed us to accommodate the varied needs of all our retreat participants, and offer commuting as a much more feasible alternative for those who prefer to sleep in their own beds.
+So, in 2016, we moved to nearby Sandy Cove Conference Center which allowed us to accommodate the varied needs of all our retreat participants.
 The 2016 retreat was attended by nearly 50 women!